Sipho Mbule

-Sipho Percevale Mbule (born 22 March 1998) is a South African professional soccer player who plays as a central midfielder for South African Premier Division side Orlando Pirates.
+Sipho Percevale Mbule also known as The Master Chef (born 22 March 1998) is a South African professional soccer player who plays as a central midfielder for Iraqi Football side Zakho.

 Career

 Mbule was born in Bethlehem in the province of Free State.
 He started his youth career at Harmony Sports Academy in 2013, alongside Teboho Mokoena, before joining SuperSport United's academy.
 He made his senior debut for SuperSport United in August 2017.

 Mbule has trained with the South Africa national under-17 team, and has represented the South Africa under-20, under-23 and senior international teams.

+International career

+On 1 December 2025, Mbule was called up to the South Africa squad for the 2025 Africa Cup of Nations.